 \section{CONCLUSIONS}

 This paper presents Fusion-Poly, a polyhedral framework based on spatial-temporal fusion for 3D MOT.
-To effectively fuse high-frequency asynchronous data and synchronous multi-modal observations, we design three key components: the frequency-aware cascade matching module enables adaptive trajectory-observation matching for synchronous and asynchronous frames; the frequency-aware trajectory estimation module implements high-frequency differential state update with confidence-calibrated lifecycle management; the geometry-aware alignment module optimizes 3D detections to enhance cross-modal spatial consistency.
-Experiments on nuScenes demonstrate that Fusion-Poly achieves the SOTA performance on the test set, with ablation studies validating the effectiveness of each module.
-Fusion-Poly will be open-source and aims to contribute to the community.
+To effectively fuse high-frequency asynchronous data and synchronous multi-modal observations, we design three key components: the frequency-aware cascade matching module enables adaptive matching for synchronous and asynchronous frames; the frequency-aware trajectory estimation module implements high-frequency differential state update with confidence-calibrated lifecycle management; the geometry-aware alignment module optimizes 3D detections to enhance cross-modal spatial consistency.
+Experiments on nuScenes demonstrate that Fusion-Poly achieves the SOTA performance, with ablation studies validating the effectiveness of each module.
+Fusion-Poly is open-source and aims to contribute to the community.